mai-gh/speedy-config/readme.md

 #### Stage 4: Install to emmc

-Paritioning the emmc requires leaving gaps at the beginning and end
+Paritioning the emmc requires leaving gaps at the beginning and end of mmcblk0

 ```
 gdisk /dev/mmcblk0